D&D Map Sketcher

 This tool is intended to be used in the following fashion:

 - (optional) The DM can start building an initial map previous to the game session.
-Be aware that, currently, the tool does not support saving maps.
 The DM should take into account that the players can see the same as he/she does.